 “Oh, I am not worried; she is incapable.
 Let’s go to Hemlock’s!”

 Anodyne and Sylum floated in the space above the planet.

 “Bellude?
 Where do you come up with the names for planets?”

 Anodyne shrugged his shoulders.

 “It is definitely more interesting than your last one.
-Last one still fights with swords, this one is a space fairing civilization that is actively engaging with hundreds of other worlds spread through the galaxy, what is your next one?
+The last one still fights with swords; this one is a space-faring civilization that is actively engaging with hundreds of other worlds spread through the galaxy; what is your next one?
 Is it going to be a universe filled with gods all exploring, worshiping you as the one true god?”

-“It is something, similar to that, do you want to see?”
+“It is something similar to that.
+Do you want to see it?”